appvoid/synth/readme.md

 This is the bare minimum to make SynthMotion to compile your app into an appimage.

+**Note**

-**Note** that if your app uses local resources, which is pretty common, you should be providing to your app the base directory path where your app is located when mounted, like this:
+If your app uses local resources, which is pretty common, you should be providing to your app the base directory path where your app is located when mounted, like this:

 ``$APPDIR/usr/bin/``